 Chronic stress is never thrilling and never exciting.
 It eats away at you every day, year after year and it can be tremendously destructive.
 Chronic stress occurs when a person is in a repetitively stressful environment can’t see any way out of their situation.
 They feel trapped – so hopeless and so helpless they’ll actually give up on trying to find a solution.

 The chronic exposure to stress over long periods of time can lead to desensitization.
 The stressed individual may become so accustomed to being stressed that they no long feel stressed.
 They’re numb.
 They can, however, still feel the excitation and exhilaration of acute stress because acute stress is novel (new) while still ignoring the chronic stress.

 Left undiagnosed and untreated, chronic stress can lead to depression and suicide.
-The occurrence of a first responder suicide is very painful for responders.
+The occurrence of a suicide is very painful for family and co-workers.
 We’re all taught to be care-givers, to help others and when we lose one of our own we can feel tremendous guilt and remorse that we could not see it coming.
 Sometimes there are signs and symptoms, often times there are not.
 For more on this topic, I refer readers to the following resources: